Learn how to become a Norland Nanny, including training length, entry requirements and career pathways

 BA (Hons) in Early Childhood Education and Care

-Our BA (Hons) Early Childhood Education and Care undergraduate degree and Norland diploma modules enable you to apply early years theory to practice and build your confidence through a wealth of hands-on experience in a range of early years settings.
+You will study Norland’s undergraduate degree alongside integrated diploma modules, so you can apply early years theory in practice while building confidence through hands-on experience across a range of early years settings.

 Explore our varied placement programmeNewly Qualified Nanny year